Turlough Luineach O'Neill

-Sir Turlough Lynagh O'Neill (also known as Turlough Luineach) (Irish: An Ridire Toirdhealbhach Luineach mac Néill Chonnalaigh Ó Néill; c.
-1530 – September 1595) was an Irish Gaelic lord of Tír Eoghain in early modern Ireland.
+Sir Turlough Luineach O'Neill, Earl of Clanconnell (Toirdhealbhach Luineach Ó Néill; c.
+1530 – September 1595) was an Irish lord.
+He ruled the Gaelic kingdom of Tír Eoghain from 1567 to 1595.

 He was inaugurated upon Shane O’Neill’s death, becoming The O'Neill.
 From 1567 to 1595, Sir Turlough Luineach O'Neill was leader of the O'Neill clan, the most powerful family in Ulster, the northern province in Ireland.
 He was knighted in 1578.

-Birth and ancestry
+Family and early life

 Turlough was born around 1530 at Seanchaisleán ('Old Castle'), close to the modern town of Newtownstewart.
 He was the fourth son of Niall Connallagh O'Neill, Tanist of Tyrone (1519–1544), and was fostered by the O'Lunaigh family of Munterluney.
 As Tanist, Niall Connallagh was designated to succeed his great-uncle Conn Bacach (1519–1559) as The O'Neill.
 Turlough's mother may have been Niall Connellagh's wife, Rose O'Donnell, the daughter of Manus O'Donnell, The O'Donnell of the neighbouring kingdom of Tyrconnell.
 Turlough was the grandson of Art Og McConn, The O'Neill (1513–1519), and was a direct descendant of Brian McNiall Roe, The O'Neill and ruler of Tír Eoghain (1238–1260).

 Tanist

-Turlough was Tanist of his uncle Shane O'Neill.
+Turlough was tanist (designated heir) of his uncle Shane O'Neill.
 Shane and Baron Dungannon contested for the title Earl of Tyrone.
 In 1562, both were ordered to attend the Court in London to present their cases to Queen Elizabeth I. Shane came to London, but while Lord Dungannon was travelling from Newry to Carlingford he was killed by Turlough, almost certainly on the orders of Shane.